Peyton, Archie and Eli Manning pose during a photoshoot during their rise to NFL glory.

 Howie Long was nothing short of a beast during his 13-year career with the Oakland/Los Angeles Raiders.
 He was a first-team All-Pro member two times, made eight Pro Bowls, won a Super Bowl and earned the NFL Defensive Player of the Year honors in 1985.
 He passed his defensive prowess to his son Chris.

-Chris was a defensive end like his father and a stud during his college football days at Virginia.
+Chris Long was a defensive end like his father and a stud during his college football days at Virginia.
 The oldest Long son was the second overall pick by the St. Louis Rams in the 2008 NFL Draft and recorded 70 sacks during his 11-year career.
 Long put an exclamation point on his career by winning back-to-back Super Bowls as a member of the New England Patriots and Philadelphia Eagles.

 Kyle Long rebelled against his defensive father and brother by joining the trenches on the offensive side of the ball.
 He played the first seven years of his career with the Chicago Bears, where he was named to the All-Pro second team in 2014 and made three Pro Bowls.
 Kyle joined the Kansas City Chiefs in 2021 after retiring for a year.
 He's the only Long family member without a Super Bowl ring.

-Bob Griese & Brian Griese
+Bob Griese and Brian Griese

 Focus on Sport via Getty Images (left), Owen C. Shaw via Getty Images (right)